osmanozden/jucr-poi-service/README.md

     ImporterProcessor -- "On Failure" --> Retry[Failed Job Retry]
     Retry -- "Report" --> Monitoring(Monitoring Dashboard / Arena)
     Redis -- "Queue Stats" --> Monitoring

-1. A `GET /import/{countryCode}` request is received by the **`ImporterController`**.
-2. The `ImporterController` calls the **`ImporterService`**.
-3. The `ImporterService` fetches all POI data from the external **OpenChargeMap (OCM) API**.
-4. Instead of processing the data, the service iterates the list and enqueues *one job per POI* into the **Redis (Bull) Queue**.
-It then returns an immediate "success" response to the user.
-5. The **`ImporterProcessor`** (a separate worker) listens to the queue.
-6. For each job, the `ImporterProcessor` maps the raw OCM data to our clean `Poi` schema.
-7. It then performs an `updateOne()` operation with `upsert: true` against the **MongoDB Database**.
-8. If a job fails, Bull automatically retries it, ensuring data integrity.

-This queue-based architecture ensures that the HTTP request never times out, and the data import can safely recover from server restarts or database connection issues.

 ## Database Documentation